 The free-spirited designer gives us the lowdown on her eclectic collectionsRead More

 A self-confessed maximalist, model-turned designer Hayley Menzies’ eclectic aesthetic channels the spirit of London’s Portobello Market - the buzzing collector’s paradise where her namesake fashion line initially found its feet.
-Her small, considered collections are brimming with vintage references – but it’s her own boundless creativity that gives them their inimitable free-spirit.
-We took five with Menzies to talk raves, worldly travels and her beloved Notting Hill.
+Her small, considered collections are brimming with vintage references – but it’s her own boundless creativity that gives them their free-spirit.
+We took five with Menzies to talk raves, worldly travels and Notting Hill.

 How did you cultivate your unique aesthetic?

 When I was growing up my parents couldn’t always afford the latest and coolest fashion some of the other kids were wearing at school.
 So, I developed a fondness for thrift stores and would reinterpret the latest trends with secondhand and vintage pieces.
 I guess my style also reflects a lifestyle.
 I felt a true sense of belonging when I started going to raves back in the ‘90s.
 I would embellish lacy knickers and bras with a feather boa – usually in white so the UV light would pick me out and the MC would give me a shout out.
 My aesthetic is all about being noticed.

 Is your line an expression of your personal style?

 Yes.
 But I have so many different styles, it all depends on what day you catch me.
 I’m gradually introducing more elements of my style into the collection…

 Do you weave personal stories into your collections?